cumbof/MetaSBT-DBs/README.md

 Before contributing, please:
 1. Check for existing issues or PRs related to your topic;
 2. Write clear and concise titles and descriptions;
-3. Include steps to reproduce bugs, relevant logs, version info, and other technical details when appropriate.behavior in addition to versions and other technical details is highly recommended.
+3. Include steps to reproduce bugs, relevant logs, version info, and other technical details when appropriate.

 ## 🛠️ Support